-Rosa Parks refused to move to give up her seat on a bus to a white man.
-As a result, Martin led a boycott of the public transportation system.
+Rosa Parks refused to give up her seat on a bus to a white man.
+She was arrested and spent the night in jail.
+As a result, Martin helped to organize a boycott of the public transportation system in Montgomery.
 The boycott lasted for over a year.
 It was very tense at times.
-Martin was arrested and his house was bombed, but in the end he prevailed and segregation on the Montgomery busses ended.
+Martin was arrested and his house was bombed.
+In the end, however, Martin prevailed and segregation on the Montgomery buses came to an end.

-When did King give his famous "I have a Dream" speech?
+When did King give his famous "I Have a Dream" speech?

-In 1963 Martin Luther King, Jr. helped to organize the famous March on Washington.
+In 1963, Martin Luther King, Jr. helped to organize the famous "March on Washington".
 Over 250,000 people attended this march in an effort to show the importance of civil rights legislation.
-Some of the issues the march hoped to accomplish included an end to segregation in public schools, protection from police abuse, and to get laws preventing discrimination in employment.
+Some of the issues the march hoped to accomplish included an end to segregation in public schools, protection from police abuse, and to get laws passed that would prevent discrimination in employment.

 How did he die?

-Fun Facts about Martin Luther King Jr.
+Interesting Facts about Martin Luther King, Jr.

-- King was the youngest person to be awarded the Nobel Peace Prize in 1964.
+King was the youngest person to be awarded the Nobel Peace Prize in 1964.

-- Martin Luther King Jr. Day is a national holiday.
+Martin Luther King, Jr. Day is a national holiday.

-- At the Atlanta premier of the movie Gone with the Wind, Martin sang with his church choir.
+At the Atlanta premier of the movie Gone with the Wind, Martin sang with his church choir.

-- There are over 730 streets in the United States named after Martin Luther King Jr.
+There are over 730 streets in the United States named after Martin Luther King, Jr.

-- He was awarded the Congressional Gold Medal and the Presidential Medal of Freedom.
+He was awarded the Congressional Gold Medal and the Presidential Medal of Freedom.